 - Be friendly and cordial with the evaluator.

-- On many occasions, insurance companies hire private investigators to follow and record workers before the FCE.
+- On many occasions, DBA insurance companies, like Starr Indemnity / Gallagher Bassett hire private investigators to follow and record surveillance of workers before the FCE.
 They are hoping to record a worker walking a certain way or doing an activity differently than during an evaluation.

 - Be honest.
 A good part of the FCE includes the evaluator watching you and determining whether you are giving your best efforts.
 They may have you on a blood pressure monitor to help them evaluate if you are giving full effort.
 However, make sure to tell the evaluator if you are in pain doing an exercise.

-- Wear comfortable clothing as the FCE may last a couple hours.
+- Wear comfortable clothing as the FCE may last a couple of hours.

 A poor outcome of an FCE in a DBA case may severely impact a DBA settlement.
-For more information about functional capacity evaluations and Defense Base Act claims, call and speak with DBA attorney Tim Nies.
-Tim is an Army Ranger Veteran and a Defense Base Act lawyer known for going to battle for his private military contractor clients.
+For more information about what to expect in a Functional Capacity Evaluation in DBA Case, call and speak with DBA attorney Tim Nies.
+Tim is an Army Ranger Veteran and a Defense Base Act lawyer known for going to battle for his private military contractor clients at formal hearings and DBA mediations.
 Call 877-DBA-LAW1 day or night.